djatom17/e-portfolio/README.md

 - Profile - essentially the e-portfolio where a users' bio data, skills, work history and more are displayed in greater detail.
 - About - a page that displays information about our product.

-We have implemented a 4 profile page **presets** for our clients to choose from.
+We have implemented a 4 profile page **presets** (like the early prototypes shown below) for our clients to choose from.
  <p>
   <img src="readme_images/Layout1.PNG" width='512'>
   </p>